r09491/solar_checker/README.md

 ---

+## Setup Tuya for your Smartplug

+Install the 'tinytuya' package and run the magic 'python3 -m tinytuya scan'.
+Follow the interesting instructions in the repository!

+These will produce some json file to be used to setup the config file '.poortuya'.

+Ensure you have a proper '.poortuya' in your home directory!

+---

 ## Installation

-I installed the apsystems and the tosmota APIs on a standard raspberry system with python version 3.7.3.
-In order to use the provied scripts the python3-numpy, python3-pandas, python3-matplotlib packages have to be installed with apt in advance.
+I installed the 'apsystems', the 'tosmota' and the 'poortuya' APIs on a standard raspberry buster system with python version 3.7.3.
+In order to use the provied scripts the python3-numpy, python3-pandas, python3-matplotlib packages have to be installed with 'apt' in advance.
 I used 'sudo' for a system wide install avoiding to deal with local paths and local pip libraries in cron.
 You might have a different philosophy and use virtual environments.

+It should be installable on any Linux with python >= 3.7.1.

 I installed the repository also underer 'termux' on my Android smartphone.

 <ul>
 <li>Step 1: git clone the repository</li>